 connects me to my past, helps me find meaning in my presence as i look towards the future. as I create art through these traditional art practices, I feel connection to my ancestors. thru meditation, and spiritual material imbuement of my art, this brings me a sense of bringing power back into my own being.

 Interweaving these various types of crafts I want to create a new visual language.
 A language which preserves tradition and creates a discourse that has people question their own preconceptions of native american art & craft.

 Mona Cliff is a multidisciplinary indigenous visual artist, she explores the subject of contemporary Native American identity and culture through her use of traditional Native crafting methods such as seed bead embroidery and fabric applique.
-Mona has embarked on a new series of regalia which explores the concept of native futurisms by creating “tech regalia”.
-Beadwork & sewing applique have been a primary foundation of her artist practice.
+Mona has embarked on a new series of regalia which explores the concept of native futurism.
+Past/Presence/Future is ongoing work in which Cliff creates new forms of regalia by applying Beadwork & sewing applique which are forms that have been a primary foundation of her artist practice.